seitlab/seitlab.github.io/README.md

 4. **VERY IMPORTANT**: Test changes locally:

-  * While in the root of the current repository (i.e., the `seitlab-site-draft` directory), run the mini HTTP server:
+  * While in the root of the current repository (i.e., the `seitlab.github.io` directory), run the mini HTTP server:
   ```
   http-server
   ```